-Image is being recorded to, or read from, memory card.
-The playback mode is starting up.
+Image is being recorded to the memory card, or the playback mode is starting up.

 No memory card

 You turned on the camera without a memory card installed, or with a memory card installed in the wrong orientation (Basic Guide p.
 5).